Necromorphs: Concept and design

 A fourth main series title for Dead Space was planned by Visceral Studios but never realized following its closure.
-Wanat noted that the Necromorphs were intended to be a bigger threat in zero gravity environments for the canceled sequel, and suggested that a new enemy type would have the capability of snaking through zero gravity corridors and propelling itself in open space to grapple with the player.
+Wanat noted that the Necromorphs were intended to be a bigger threat in zero gravity environments for the canceled sequel.
+He suggested that a new enemy type would have the capability of snaking through zero gravity corridors and propelling itself in open space to grapple with the player.
 Wanat retained a significant amount of early concept art work for the Necromorphs, which he continued to catalogue on his ArtStation portfolio following his departure from Electronic Arts.
-Reflecting on the development process behind the Necromorphs, conceptually otherworldly entities with a fantastical nature but designed to be as "real and grounded and believable as possible", Wanat express a hope that the Necromorphs would stand the test of time as a memorable and unique archetype in horror fiction.
+Reflecting on the development process behind the Necromorphs, conceptually otherworldly entities with a fantastical nature but designed to be as "real and grounded and believable as possible", Wanat expressed a hope that the Necromorphs would stand the test of time as a memorable and unique archetype in horror fiction.

-For the 2022 remake of the original Dead Space, Necromorphs have bones underneath limbs which players must blast with precision in order to complete the dismemberment, otherwise the limb would be left dangling if a small amount of flesh is left behind on the wound.
-Necromorphs have multiple layers of defense for players to deal with, such as flesh that peels away as they are struck with high-damage, low-precision weapons, or bits of clothing and body armour that players must take into consideration.
+For the 2023 remake of the original Dead Space, Necromorphs have bones underneath limbs which players must blast with precision in order to complete the dismemberment, otherwise the limb would be left dangling if a small amount of flesh is left on the wound.
+Necromorphs have multiple layers of defense for players to deal with, such as flesh that peels away as they are struck with high-damage, low-precision weapons or bits of clothing and body armour that players must take into consideration.
 This is intended to help indicate what the player's attacks are doing even when they are not actively aiming for dismemberment of their limbs.